Kelly Porch Counselling

 Emotions can become so overwhelming that they can prevent you from seeing any way out and it can become a cycle of negative emotions and pain – the negative emotions can even be a direct cause of symptoms/pain in some conditions.

-However, with good understanding of the issues related to the pain, a good medical team and support network, chronic illness and chronic pain can be managed and you could still live a fulfilling and happy life.
+However, with good understanding of the issues related to the pain, a good support team and support network (including counselling), chronic illness and chronic pain can be managed and you could still live a fulfilling and happy life.

 I therefore believe that it follows that how this is managed is also a personal process and this is where I can help here at Kelly Porch Counselling by:-